Nolan Traoré: Saint-Quentin (2024–2025)

 Traoré was signed to Saint-Quentin Basket-Ball in the French top tier, LNB Élite, at the end of March 2024, and later made his debut against AS Monaco.
 Later in the season, he set the all-time league record for most points in a game by a player under 18, with 25.
 He ended the season with seven games played and 10.3 points per game.

 Traoré was projected as a lottery pick in ESPN's February 2024 mock 2025 NBA draft.
 In April 2024, he participated in the Nike Hoop Summit all-star game, being one of the top performers with 18 points and four assists against top-ranked NBA prospects.
 After the season 2023–24 season, Traoré had offers to play for a number of teams, including many top U.S. college basketball programs, but opted to stay in France, announcing his intention to sign a two-year contract with Saint-Quentin on 1 June 2024.
 On 3 October, Traoré made his European debut and scored 27 points in a Champions League home win against Kolossos Rhodes.
 It was the most points scored in a Champions League game by a player under age 21, beating the previous record of Alperen Şengün.
 On 10 May 2025, Traoré was named the Basketball Champions League Best Young Player.

 Brooklyn Nets (2025–present)

 On 25 June 2025, the Brooklyn Nets selected Traoré with the 19th overall pick in the 2025 NBA draft.
+On December 15, he was assigned to their G League affiliate, the Long Island Nets.